Reccetech/did-method/Hedera Hashgraph DID Method Specification_V1.md

   - [References](#references)

 ## About
+The DID:Hedera method describes hows DIDs on Hedera mainnet and testnets are managed and the operations for creating, reading, updating, and deleting DIDs.
+The DID:Hedera 1.0 method replaces the 0.1 method published in 2020.
 This [DID method specification](https://w3c-ccg.github.io/did-spec/#specific-did-method-schemes) conforms to the requirements in the DID specification currently published by the W3C Credentials Community Group.
 For more information about DIDs and DID method specifications, please see the [DID Primer](https://github.com/WebOfTrustInfo/rwot5-boston/blob/master/topics-and-advance-readings/did-primer.md) and [DID Spec](https://w3c.github.io/did-core/).

 The following DID Method will be registered in the [DID Method Registry](https://w3c-ccg.github.io/did-method-registry/).